microstijn/met2map/README.md

 ### **Phase -1: Repository Setup & Planning**

-* [x] Initialize Git repository and create an initial commit.
+ ✅ Initialize Git repository and create an initial commit.

-* [x] Write a preliminary `README.md` outlining the project's goal and methodology.
+ ✅ Write a preliminary `README.md` outlining the project's goal and methodology.

-* [x] Write generic helper functions for downloading data.
+ ✅ Write generic helper functions for downloading data.

-* [x] install software (metage2metabo).
+ ✅ install software (metage2metabo).

 ### **Phase 0: Data aquisition**
 **TARA Oceans Data**

-* [x] Identify which Tara Oceans datasets are required.
+✅ Identify which Tara Oceans datasets are required.

-* [x] Locate and list all direct download URLs for required data.
+✅ Locate and list all direct download URLs for required data.

 **ISIMIP Model Data**

-* [ ] Identify the most relevant ISIMIP model outputs and inputs.
+⬜️ Identify the most relevant ISIMIP model outputs and inputs.

-* [ ] Download the selected ISIMIP climate model outputs.
+⬜️ Download the selected ISIMIP climate model outputs.

-* [ ] Develop a Julia script map both datasets on a common raster.
+⬜️ Develop a Julia script map both datasets on a common raster.

 **GEMs**

-* [x] Download or create GEMs from TARA data.
+✅ Download or create GEMs from TARA data.

 ### Phase 1: Functional profiling

-* [ ] Identify metabolites related to water quality (e.g., N2O production, methane oxidation, pollutant degradation) as targets.
+⬜️ Identify metabolites related to water quality (e.g., N2O production, methane oxidation, pollutant degradation) as targets.

-* [ ] Figure out how to use the in-situ TARA environmental measurements as seeds (available nutrients) for the simulation.
+⬜️ Figure out how to use the in-situ TARA environmental measurements as seeds (available nutrients) for the simulation.

-* [ ] Run m2m metacom.
+⬜️ Run m2m metacom.

-* [ ] Quantify water quality contribution.
+⬜️ Quantify water quality contribution.

 ### Phase 2: Machine Learning (Linking Function to Environment)

-* [ ] Data prepration
+⬜️ Data prepration

-* [ ] Model testing and choosing the right aproach.
+⬜️ Model testing and choosing the right aproach.

-* [ ] Model training
+⬜️ Model training

 ### Phase 3: Machine Learning (Linking Function to Environment)

-* [ ] Process the ISIMIP NetCDF files to extract the environmental variables.
+⬜️ Process the ISIMIP NetCDF files to extract the environmental variables.

-* [ ] Use variables as input for ML model.
+⬜️ Use variables as input for ML model.

 ***